Going to Market...the Health Insurance Market

 - Interaction with other computer systems and databases to determine if consumers are eligible for tax credits or subsidies on the exchange or if they qualify for Medicaid or the Children’s Health Insurance Program (CHIP).

 - Certification of individuals who are exempt from the federal mandate.

-LMH along with community partners – Heartland Community Health Center, Lawrence-Douglas County Health Department, and the Lawrence Public Library, is offering four information forums to help the community learn more about the Kansas Health Insurance Exchange.
+LMH along with community partners – Heartland Community Health Center, Lawrence-Douglas County Health Department, and the Lawrence Public Library, is offering four information forums to help inform the community about the Kansas Health Insurance Exchange.